ybur-yug/python_ocr_tutorial/README.md

 There are two potential options for building this in the simplest scale.
 We will go through building the Flask layer here as a simple means to have an API resource we can hit from a frontend framework in order to make and application based around this.

-We also will provide a tagged commit that will utilize the serverside to generate the HTML needed for the frontend to take in an `image_url` and output its text as interpreted per our OCR engine.
-This tutorial will not go into the detail of generating the UI pieces, but the code is provided, and quite simple.
+The other is to generate the HTML serverside.
+We will take the former approach.

 First, we have to install some dependencies.
 As always, configuring your environment is 90% of the fun.